Genre Distinctions So You Can Get Yours Right

 If your story is interesting but possibly not dramatic enough to attract the attention of an agent, know that many people successfully publish their own memoirs.
 If you just want it in print, self-publication is a great option, where your story can still touch the lives of hundreds of readers.
 If you later decide to try for traditional publishing, showing that you already have a large audience carries a lot of weight.

 However, if you have a powerful voice and unique premise, going traditional may be a good route, especially if you love writing and likely want to write future books as well as promote your work and speak to audiences.
-(A unique premise would go beyond “I survived cancer” or “I was a victim of abuse” or “I saved my marriage” to something like “I beat cancer strictly through nutrition,” or “I survived abuse by fighting back when the protective system failed me,” or “I saved my marriage by implementing a week of silence every month.”)
+(A unique premise would go beyond “I survived cancer” or “I was a victim of abuse” or “I saved my marriage” to something like “I beat cancer strictly through meditating on spinach,” or “My abuse was super strange and turned me into a world-famous tightrope walker” or “I saved my marriage by implementing a week of silence every month.”
+Those examples might seem a little silly, but the idea is to focus on a really unique and unexpected angle; and one of them is real—can you guess which one?)
+Find what is most different, unexpected, and fascinating about your story, the setting of your story, the characters of your story, or how it ended and start weaving your unique angle from it.

-Below are some example of best-selling memoirs; check them out to get a sense for why they passed the “uniqueness” test:
+Below are some examples of best-selling memoirs; check them out to get a sense for why they passed the “uniqueness” test:

 - With or Without You: A Memoir by Domenica Ruta